byteleaphq/athena-slack-bot/readme.md

 1. Clone the repository
 2. Install dependencies: `pnpm install`
 3. Set up your environment variables (see below)
+4. Set up the database:
+   - Make sure your `DATABASE_URL` is set correctly in the `.env` file
+   - Run `npx prisma generate` to generate Prisma client
+   - Run `npx prisma db push` to create the database tables based on the Prisma schema
-4. Build the project: `pnpm run build`
+5. Build the project: `pnpm run build`
-5. Start the bot: `pnpm run start`
+6. Start the bot: `pnpm run start`

 For development, you can use: `pnpm run dev`

 ### Environment Variables